Are you frustrated or are you fascinated?

 We can see this pattern in storytelling, books, and movies, yet we can also view our own lives through this same mythological lens.
 By viewing life’s circumstances as reflections of the Hero’s Journey we naturally become engaged, active, and purposeful participants with life, rather than passive, disengaged, and uninspired spectators of life.

 There are key words that serve as signposts for each phase of this journey, and these signposts form what I call, The 5 Levels of Happiness, which can be understood as a happiness spectrum.
-For clarity, I’ll explain each of the 5 Level of Happiness in context with the Hero’s Journey:
+For clarity, I’ll explain each of the 5 Levels of Happiness in context with the Hero’s Journey:

 THE ORDINARY WORLD